T-Birds, winter quarter enrollment has begun. View enrollment dates and class schedule.

 Lydia Garas

-An Associate of Science (AS) degree in biology shows prospective employers that you have necessary science-based communication skills and laboratory techniques for a wide variety of applications.
+An Associate in Science – Transfer Track 1 (AS-T Track 1) degree in biology shows prospective employers that you have necessary science-based communication skills and laboratory techniques for a wide variety of applications.
 Additionally, this degree is directly transferrable to further study at the bachelor or graduate level in science or medical fields.

 View in Catalog